 Virtual Clinic Visits – See your primary care or specialty care provider from your home

-If you or a loved one have a fever, cough or any other symptoms associated with COVID-19 or were exposed to someone with COVID-19, we recommend that you visit one of our Prompt Care or Urgent Care Clinics, or contact your Primary Care Provider to be assessed for COVID-19.
+If you or a loved one have a fever, cough or any other symptoms associated with COVID-19 or were exposed to someone with COVID-19, we recommend that you schedule a Virginia Mason Franciscan Health virtual urgent care visit today, visit one of our Prompt Care or Urgent Care Clinics, or contact your Primary Care Provider to be assessed for COVID-19.

 We no longer provide COVID testing for asymptomatic patients who require COVID testing for travel or work at our Prompt and Urgent Care locations.
 Those patients will be referred to their primary care provider or their local community COVID testing sites (including Walgreens and CVS).
 This is due to increasing volumes of symptomatic and sometimes very sick respiratory patients at our prompt and urgent care clinics.